Minor In Possession Of Alcohol

-The offense of Possession of Alcohol by a Minor (or “MIP”) is controlled by Texas Alcoholic Beverage Code, Chapter 106.
+The offense of possession of alcohol by a minor (MIP) is controlled by Texas Alcoholic Beverage Code, Chapter 106.
 Section 106.05 prohibits persons younger than the age of 21 from possessing any alcoholic beverage.
 There are exceptions to this statute.

 A minor may have a defense to this charge if the alcohol was possessed:

-- in the course of their employment for a restaurant licensed to sell alcohol;
+- In the course of their employment at a restaurant licensed to sell alcohol

-- if the minor is in the presence a parent, guardian, or spouse;
+- If the minor is in the presence of a parent, guardian, or spouse

-- if the minor is under the immediate supervision of a police officer and the minor is assisting the officer in the enforcement of the Alcoholic Beverage Code; or
+- If the minor is under the immediate supervision of a police officer and the minor is assisting the officer in the enforcement of the Alcoholic Beverage Code

 These are certainly not all the defenses that are available to a minor accused of minor in possession.
 The defenses available in your child’s case will depend upon the circumstances involved.
-You should consult an experienced defense attorney to determine what defenses may be available in your case.
+You should consult an experienced defense attorney at The Price Firm, PLLC, to determine what defenses may be available in your case.

-The offense of Possession of Alcohol by a Minor is a class c misdemeanor which may be punished by a fine not to exceed $500.00.
+The offense of possession of alcohol by a minor is a Class c misdemeanor that may be punished by a fine not to exceed $500.
 However, like many offenses under the Alcoholic Beverage Code, MIP carries additional penalties beyond those of the typical class c offense.
 Those penalties include:

-If your child has been arrested or cited for Minor In Possession (MIP), we can help.
-Frisco criminal defense attorney Waren Price has helped many people charged with MIP, and he can help your child as well.
+If your child has been arrested or cited for minor in possession (MIP), we can help.
+Frisco criminal defense attorney Waren Price at The Price Firm, PLLC, has helped many people charged with MIP, and he can help your child as well.
 His goal is to get your child’s case dismissed.
 There is no doubt that lessons will be learned in this process.
-You, as a parent, will insure that this happens for your child.
-We want to insure that your child has the opportunity to not only learn from this experience, but to fully recover from it so that it does not follow them into an otherwise bright future.
+You, as a parent, will ensure that this happens to your child.
+We want to ensure that your child has the opportunity to not only learn from this experience but to fully recover from it so that it does not follow them into an otherwise bright future.